Rolling Friction - Definition, Examples, Coefficient, Causes, FAQs

 When given objects or substances are rolled onto a surface, certain things happen:

-The primary and main cause of this rolling friction is that the energy of deformation is usually greater than that of energy of recovery.
-Also, there is an adhesive force present between the two surfaces which needs to be overcome constantly.
+The primary cause of this rolling friction is that the energy of deformation is usually greater than that of recovery energy.
+Also, an adhesive force exists between the two surfaces that need to be constantly overcome.

 Coefficient of Rolling Friction